Discover The Joy Of Ornithology

 The Importance Of Birds

 Birds are one of nature’s most magnificent creatures which is why bird watching is a popular activity in the Garden Route.
 These feathered friends make the world a better place in more ways than one.
 This includes playing a massive cultural and ecological role in our lives.
-Here are only some of the ways in which birds positively impact the environments we inhabit:
+Here are only some of how birds positively impact the environments we inhabit:

 #1 They Assist in Plant Reproduction & Seed Dispersal

 Bees and butterflies aren’t the only organisms that help pollinate plants – birds assist in the seed dispersal and pollination of plants too.
-Birds, such as sunbirds and sugarbirds, make a large contribution in the pollination of plants, as well as the life cycle of certain plant species.
+Birds, such as sunbirds and sugarbirds, make a large contribution to the pollination of plants, as well as the life cycle of certain plant species.
 Other bird species with omnivorous diets, that adjust to whatever food is readily available, have been known to contribute to the seed dispersal of fruiting trees.

 A number of these species have also been known to consume nectar seasonally when it is readily available.
-This behavior also influences the number of plants that are pollinated.
+This behaviour also influences the number of plants that are pollinated.
 While birds probe various flowers for nectar, pollen is effectively rubbed off onto the feathers of the forehead and the plumage surrounding the base of the bill and the bill itself.
 This allows for effective pollen transportation and transfer between flowers.

 #2 They Assist in Keeping Coral Reefs Alive

 Marine birds, such as seabirds, play a vital role in fertilising marine ecosystems and coral reefs.
-These birds travel long distances out to sea, where they feed on various matter.
-When they return, they deposit many layers of droppings at their nests that are often close to coral reefs.
+These birds travel long distances out to sea, where they feed on several items.
+When they return, they deposit many layers of droppings at their nests which are often close to coral reefs.

 Both the plants and fish found in coral reefs benefit when these droppings end up in the ocean.
-The droppings act as a fertiliser and provides nutrients to the ocean’s precious coral reefs.
+The droppings act as a fertiliser and provide nutrients to the ocean’s precious coral reefs.
 Our coral reefs are under threat due to climate change, so it’s great to know that birds (however unwittingly) do their bit to help these struggling ecosystems.

 #3 Birds Assist in the Control of Pests